Automaton: Renaissance and early modern

 The Smithsonian Institution has in its collection a clockwork monk, about 15 in high, possibly dating as early as 1560.
 The monk is driven by a key-wound spring and walks the path of a square, striking his chest with his right arm, while raising and lowering a small wooden cross and rosary in his left hand, turning and nodding his head, rolling his eyes, and mouthing silent obsequies.
 From time to time, he brings the cross to his lips and kisses it.
 It is believed that the monk was manufactured by Juanelo Turriano, mechanician to the Holy Roman Emperor Charles V.

 The first description of a modern cuckoo clock was by the Augsburg nobleman Philipp Hainhofer in 1629.
 The clock belonged to Prince Elector August von Sachsen.
 By 1650, the workings of mechanical cuckoos were understood and were widely disseminated in Athanasius Kircher's handbook on music, Musurgia Universalis.
 In what is the first documented description of how a mechanical cuckoo works, a mechanical organ with several automated figures is described.
 In 18th-century Germany, clockmakers began making cuckoo clocks for sale.
 Clock shops selling cuckoo clocks became commonplace in the Black Forest region by the middle of the 18th century.

 Japan adopted clockwork automata in the early 17th century as "karakuri" puppets.
 In 1662, Takeda Omi completed his first butai karakuri and then built several of these large puppets for theatrical exhibitions.
 Karakuri puppets went through a golden age during the Edo period (1603–1867).

 A new attitude towards automata is to be found in René Descartes when he suggested that the bodies of animals are nothing more than complex machines – the bones, muscles and organs could be replaced with cogs, pistons, and cams.
 Thus mechanism became the standard to which Nature and the organism was compared.
 France in the 17th century was the birthplace of those ingenious mechanical toys that were to become prototypes for the engines of the Industrial Revolution.
-Thus, in 1649, when Louis XIV was still a child, an artisan named Camus designed for him a miniature coach, and horses complete with footmen, page and a lady within the coach; all these figures exhibited a perfect movement.
-According to P. Labat, General de Gennes constructed, in 1688, in addition to machines for gunnery and navigation, a peacock that walked and ate.
+Thus, in 1649, when Louis XIV was still a child, François-Joseph de Camus designed for him a miniature coach, complete with horses and footmen, a page, and a lady within the coach; all these figures exhibited a perfect movement.
+According to Labat, General de Gennes constructed, in 1688, in addition to machines for gunnery and navigation, a peacock that walked and ate.
 Athanasius Kircher produced many automata to create Jesuit shows, including a statue which spoke and listened via a speaking tube.